 Why Study...?
-All three subjects that we offer: Fine art / Photography / Graphic Communications include the following definitions of art, craft and design that highlight the distinguishing characteristics of each area.
-These areas can be addressed separately or in an integrated way depending upon the intentions and purposes of work undertaken.
+All three subjects that we offer: Fine art / Art, Craft and Design / Photography / Graphic Communication helps to create a broad and balanced curriculum, which is an excellent foundation for whatever you want to do afterwards.
+The transferable skills you'll gain, such as creativity, analysis and problem solving, complement a range of other subjects and careers.
 ART based study can be defined as practice that involves the development of personal work and lines of enquiry determined by the need to explore an idea, convey an experience, or respond to a theme or issue.
 CRAFT based study can be defined as practice that involves making activities that draw upon knowledge of tools, materials, and processes, and associated intellectual, creative, and practical skills.
 DESIGN based study can be defined as practice that involves developing a response to a specific need, brief or starting point, taking account of established requirements, constraints and/or parameters.